 Their are two basic wine types.
 The most common to home winemakers are "country wines" that I'll explain here.
 Country wines use blackberries, raspberries, plums, and just about every other fruit except wine grapes.
 The other wine style is of course, grape wines.
 By using traditional wine grapes the winemaker will crush, press, and ferment them into wine.
 These grapes are the perfect fruit for wine.
 They contain all the necessary sugar, water, acid content, nutrients, and flavor to make wine.
 These are the most common wines made by professional wineries and sold at the supermarket.
 With the right equipment, home winemakers can create these wines as well.
 But for now we will describe country wines because they are inexpensive and easy for beginners.
 They also come out surprisingly well.
 Here are the steps.

 1. Cleaning: Sanitize your fermenting bucket.
-Use a solution of 2 Tbsps of bleach with 5 gallons of water.
-Let soak for 30 mins. and rinse with hot water.
+Use 1oz of Star San no rinse sanitizer to 5 gallons of water.
+Soak fermenter in sanitizing solution, no need to rinse foam.
 When you need it, you can prepare all your equipment using this method.
-Other than bleach, you can use Campden Tablets, Sodium Bisulfite, or Potassium MetaBisulfite to sanitize.

 2. Mixing: Start by adding your cleaned fruit to the bucket.
 For this recipe we'll use 20 lbs of blackberries.
 Crush the fruit using a potato masher, baseball bat, or whatever is handy and easily cleaned.
 Add 10 lbs of corn sugar, 5 tsps each of yeast nutrient, acid blend, and pectic enzyme.
 Fill with water to within approximately 4 inches from the top(23L or 6 gal mark on the side of the bucket).
 Mix thoroughly.
 This gives you about 6 gals. of unfermented wine which is now referred to as "the must".